Sebosek/ts.watches/README.md

 ﻿# ts.watches

 Some time ago I decided to leave my current job and start somewhere else.
-So I was communicating with Veronica from head hunter company and she showed me some interesting companies based on by my criterias.
+So I was communicating with Veronica from head hunter company and she showed me some interesting companies based on my criterias.
 One of them was FNZ ltd. Before they invited me to interview I had to go thru test and one of questions was:

 Imagine two watches.
 First watch is working just fine and second one is broken; it's going backward.